bohagenpratt/1924_Project/README.md

 ## A Python Workflow for Immigration Restriction History
 ---
 **Description & Rationale**
-The main purpose of this project is to create a workflow that can serve as a resource for obtaining historical data relating to immigration restrictions in the US.
+The main goal of this project is to create a workflow that can serve as a resource for obtaining historical data relating to immigration restrictions in the US.

 2024 marks the 100th anniversary of the creation of the discriminatory national origins quota system.
 Although the system was replaced after 1965, its legacy and those of earlier exclusionary policies echoes throughout current public discussions of immigration and racialized rhetoric towards migrants.